 Bernard of Besse (p.
 327) bears far more significant witness in solemn prose.
-Indeed, the strict rule of poverty would have condemned the uncompromising Franciscan to something less than ordinary monastic cleanliness, as it would have condemned him also to ignorance.
-In short, all the early writings on the discipline of the Order, as well as the early collections of legends. point to the impossibility of carrying out the Franciscan ideal on a large scale, and under the conditions which the age demanded, As the strict rule of poverty would have condemned the Order to barbarism, so the vow of chastity could not in those days be kept with anything like the strictness which modern society demands from a religious body, by any but an order of virtual hermits.
-The ascetic writers of the time assure us, over and over again, that this virtue needed a perpetual consciousness of limina in a at , a deliberate aloofness from one half of t the Franciscan Order.
-What the early as imminent, later writers complain of Gower and the author of Piers Plowman. ieretics as heartily as Dante did, asserted s a real danger to family life.
-Benvenuto, :. xii.
-114, specifies lubricity as one of his day, and Sacchetti speaks even more 1 in the 15th century names " the hose who most infected other religious decay.
-Like the monks, they had often vs to that which no boy can understand. exposed them to far more temptations It is impossible to do more than allude I take the opportunity of pointing out e requested, both privately and publicly, important statements of monastic ; Gasquet, and that these references have)n the other hand, I have given very own contentions in the Contemporary e pamphlet.[‡] Apologists of the Middle he unwillingness of modern Englishmen be proved to the hilt from contemporary ently impossible for any missionary body n Archiv., vol. iii. p.
-176.
+The strict rule of poverty would have condemned the uncompromising Franciscan to something less than ordinary monastic cleanliness, as it would have condemned him also to ignorance.14 In short, all the early writings on the discipline of the Order, as well as the early collections of legends, point to the impossibility of carrying out the Franciscan ideal on a large scale, and under the conditions which the age demanded.
+As the strict rule of poverty would have condemned the Order to barbarism, so the vow of chastity could not in those days be kept with anything like the strictness which modern society demands from a religious body, by any but an order of virtual hermits.
+The ascetic writers of the time assure us, over and over again, that this virtue needed a perpetual consciousness of living in a state of siege, a deliberate aloofness from one half of mankind, which was patently impossible for any missionary body on the enormous scale of the Franciscan Order.
+What the early disciplinarians prophesy as imminent, later writers complain of as an accomplished fact.
+Gower and the author of Piers Plowman, though they both hated heretics as heartily as Dante did, asserted roundly that the friar was a real danger to family life.
+Benvenuto, in his comment on Par. xii.
+144, specifies lubricity as one of the vices of the friar of his day, and Sacchetti speaks even more strongly.
+Again, Busch in the 15th century names "the unreformed friars" as those who most infected other religious Orders with the seeds of decay.
+Like the monks, they had often pledged themselves as boys to that which no boy can understand, while their manner of life exposed them to far more temptations than the average monk.
+It is impossible to do more than allude to this subject here, in the text; but I take the opportunity of pointing out that I have more than once requested, both privately and publicly, references for the most important statements of monastic apologists, such as Abbot Gasquet, and that these references have been steadily refused.
+On the other hand, I have given very definite evidence for my own contentions in the Contemporary Review, and in a separate pamphlet.
+Apologists of the Middle Ages have played upon the unwillingness of modern Englishmen to believe facts which can be proved to the hilt from contemporary records, though for obvious reasons those who know these facts find it difficult to publish them.
+There can be no better testimony to the civilizing work of the Reformation than that the average educated Anglican cannot now bring himself even to imagine a state of things which is treated as notorious by medieval satirists and moralists, and is recorded in irrefragable documents.
+Charges which would be readily enough believed in modern Italy or Spain find little acceptance in a country like ours. where monks and nuns, living in a small minority under a glare of publicity and criticism, keep their vows with a strictness far beyond the average of the Middle Ages.